msinta/sinta/README.md

 https://kyoro-manager.herokuapp.com/api/v1/user_answers
 ```

-Create a Slash Command to collect Anonymous Feedback Create New Command called /feedbackbox or whatever you'd like and paste the following into Reauest URL field in the edit page
+Create a Slash Interview Kit to collect Feedback From your Team Members on Canadiates in Your Interview Cycles!

 ```
 https://kyoro-manager.herokuapp.com/api/v1/user_answers
 ```